MCJack123/C---Console/README.md

 C++ Console
 ===========
 Hello those of you that happen to come across this, This program that is on the repo is a terminal program that I have written in C++.
-To run this program, you will need to download BOTH C++Console.cpp and command.h to run the program.
+To run this program, you will need to download all the files to run the program.
+You will also need cURL, found at curl.haxx.se .

 The simplified way of explaining how to run the console: